JimMcL/YetAnotherTracker/README.md

 ### But again, what options should I use?

 Best results will be obtained by experimenting with the various settings, and will entirely depend on the video.

-Sometimes it is best to start as simply as possible.
-First try the `--motion-detector optical-flow`, and only if that doesn't work, try `--motion-detector differences`.
-Start with `--background-method none` and `--threshold-method global` and fiddle with the value of `--threshold <n>` until you get a reasonable result.
-Try different blur sizes, including 0.
+If the video is high quality, consistently well lit and in focus, with clear contrast between the object to be tracked and the background, then the simplest options may give good results.
+Try `--motion-detector differences`, `--background-method none` and `--threshold-method global` and fiddle with the value of `--threshold
+<n>` until you get a reasonable result.
+Also try different blur sizes,
+including 0.

+If the intensity of lighting varies across the frame, try `--threshold-method adaptive` and vary `--threshold-C <n>`.

+For more difficult videos, try `--motion-detector optical-flow`, then `--motion-detector differences` with `--foreground-segmenter KNN:<history>:<dist2Threshold>:<detectShadows>`.
+Fiddle with `<history>` (the number of frames used to construct the background), `dist2Threshold` (threshold value between foreground and background), and `detectShadows` (`true` or `false`: if `true`, shadows are detected and not treated as part of the foreground).

-If that doesn't produce a usable result, start experimenting with different background methods or foreground segmenters.
-While playing with thresholding, use `--display-threshold` to see the results.
+While playing with thresholding, use `--display-threshold` to visalise the results.

 Use `--min-contour` and `--max-contour` to control what contours are kept as potential objects to be tracked, and use `--display-contours` to see the results.

+Contours which lie within another contour are not detected.
+If you have an object which is not being detected even though it appears in the threshold window, try masking an area to exclude a containing contour.

 If you want tracks as output, you must specify `--kalman <speed>`.